FrancescoTranquillo/FrancescoTranquillo.github.io/Notes/SC/index.md

 ---

 # Description
-By far one of the most interesting course I had attended in my studies.
+By far one of the most interesting course I have attended in my studies.
 The course included subjects like Fuzzy logic and Fuzzy controllers design, Neural networks and genetic algorithms.

 # Handwritten notes